You are here

 - CPHR Candidates with a degree require 3 years of professional human resources experience to qualify

-- CPHR Candidates without a degree require 8 years of professional human resources experience to qualify
+- CPHR Candidates with a two-year diploma require 8 years of professional human resources experience to qualify

 - Applicants will hear back from CPHR Alberta within 8 weeks of the EVA submission deadline.
 If your EVA is approved you become a Chartered Professional in Human Resources and a Chartered Member of CPHR Alberta